surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 <center><h1>Visualization Overview</h1></center>

-This section describes a basic overview on visualization and its functionality.
+This section discuss a basic overview on visualization and its functionality.

 > **Note :**  A more detailed explanation is mentioned clearly in **Visualization Types and Settings** document